-The most important question for IELTS test takers: What is the difference between IELTS General and IELTS Academic?
+The most frequent question for IELTS test takers: What is the difference between IELTS General and IELTS Academic?

-A lot of people doing the IELTS aren’t sure of which one to take, i.e. the never-ending IELTS Academic vs IELTS General confusion.
+A lot of people doing the IELTS test aren’t sure of which one to take, hence the never-ending IELTS Academic vs IELTS General confusion.

 The IELTS test has 4 parts: